Audi S7 Sportback (2019) review: subtle power

 But the German marque has form in this area – the first (and now current) SQ5 used a diesel engine and was all the more likable for it, likewise the current SQ7, which remains one of our favourite undercover performance cars on the market.

 In fact we reckon the S7 TDI has been given a new character all of its own – a long-legged but rapid grand tourer that’s easier and cheaper to live with than the RS model.
-It’s made our list of the best diesel hybrids, because now it’s no longer just a less good version of the RS.
+No longer just a less good version, then.

 Is it an eight-cylinder diesel at least?